alan-turing-institute/Data-Study-Group-/IT documents/Data Assessment App - instructions for project managers.md

 In most cases, at the very minium, the project/data should be assessed when it goes in to a safe haven (ingress) and before it is removed (egress).

 These different assessmnet stages of a project are broken down into 'work packages' in the web app.
 For example for ingress a work package might be called 'project data ingress assessmnet' and for egress it could be 'project outputs egress'.
-There might be cases when a certain bit of information needs to be removed from the safe haven and not others, so you could taylor each workpackage to the need so that not everything has to be reassed for expample you could egress a single document from the safe haven 'Egress of report docuemnt'.
+There might be cases when a certain bit of information needs to be removed from the safe haven and not others, so you could taylor each workpackage to the need so that not everything has to be reassed for expample you could egress a single document from the safe haven 'Egress of report document'.

 This is how the Data Assessmnet App is used for ingress/egress..